 Each year, the CF Foundation analyzes these data and shares this information with the CF community through the Patient Registry Annual Data Report.

-Based on 2016 Registry data, the life expectancy of people with CF who are born between 2012 and 2016 is predicted to be 43 years.
-This is a 12-year increase as compared to those born between 1992 and 1996.
+Based on 2019 Registry data, the life expectancy of people with CF who are born between 2015 and 2019 is predicted to be 46 years.
 Data also show that of the babies who are born in 2019, half are predicted to live to be 48 years or older.

 To understand what this means for our community, it is important to understand how these numbers are calculated and what they represent.

 Median predicted age of survival refers to a median (the mid-point of a number set), while life expectancy refers to an average -- but the terms are often used interchangeably.
 It is a calculation that looks at the CF patient population, as captured in

 the Registry, at each age in a single year.
 This methodology is an internationally accepted calculation for determining life expectancy.

 The latest CF Foundation Patient Registry data show steady gains in survival for people with CF. Because CF is a rare disease, however, small changes in the population can have a noticeable impact on survival calculations.
 Statisticians and clinicians

 caution against putting too much emphasis on data collected in a single year, which is why it is important to keep in mind that life expectancy at birth is a calculation that can fluctuate from year to year and may decrease in the future.

 Data also show that of the deaths reported in the Registry in 2019, known as the median age of death, half occurred before the age of 32 -- meaning too many people with CF miss the opportunity to finish school, begin careers, start families, and reach other milestones.

 For those living with the disease, many still face significant challenges, including frequent hospitalizations, complications such